Ganrokh/100-days-of-code/log.md

 **Thoughts:** I wasn't grasping JS prototypes at all yesterday.
 Instead of coding today, I spent most of my time reading up on prototypes.
 I'd like to give a shoutout to JavaScript is Sexy for giving a thorough, ELI5 rundown on prototypes.
 I now fully understand them.

 **Link to JS is Sexy's article:** http://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/

+### Day 36: Friday, November 16th, 2018

+**Today's Progress:** Finished the Object-Oriented Programming section of FreeCodeCamp.

+**Thoughts:** It was a bit of a slog.
+I feel like most of the concepts stuck, but a few didn't.
+I'll likely want to redo this section in the future.